simonmichael/hledger/hledger/hledger.m4.md

 # Cost reporting

 In some transactions - for example a currency conversion, or a purchase or sale of stock - one commodity is exchanged for another.
 In these transactions there is a conversion rate, also called the cost (when buying) or selling price (when selling).
-In hledger docs we just say "cost", for convenience; feel free to mentally translate to "conversion rate" or "selling price" if helpful.
+(In hledger docs we just say "cost" generically for convenience.)
+With the `-B/--cost` flag, hledger can show amounts "at cost", converted to the cost's commodity.

 ## Recording costs